Chart Color Schemes

 Naracoorte is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-In Naracoorte, as per the latest Census evaluation, 94.4% of dwellings were houses, with the remaining 5.6% being semi-detached, apartments, or other types.
-This compares to Non-Metro SA's figures of 88.5% houses and 11.5% other dwellings.
-Home ownership in Naracoorte stood at 37.0%, with mortgaged properties at 35.1% and rented ones at 27.9%.
-The median monthly mortgage repayment was $1,083, lower than Non-Metro SA's average of $1,153.
-The median weekly rent in Naracoorte was $230, similar to Non-Metro SA's figure of $220.
-Nationally, mortgage repayments were significantly lower at $1,863, and rents substantially below the national figure of $375.
+Naracoorte's dwelling structure, as per the latest Census, consisted of 94.4% houses and 5.6% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Regional SA's 88.5% houses and 11.5% other dwellings.
+Home ownership in Naracoorte stood at 37.0%, with mortgaged dwellings at 35.1% and rented ones at 27.9%.
+The median monthly mortgage repayment was $1,083, below Regional SA's average of $1,153.
+Median weekly rent in Naracoorte was $230, compared to Regional SA's $220.
+Nationally, Naracoorte's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing